avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 2. Windows MSRDC Client Version
 3. Windows 11 21H2 Session Host, Intune joined since we are using the settings picker to configure the session host.

-Redirecting geo-location information from the client device to remote desktops or published applications requires enabling the geo-location redirection feature on the agent machine, configuring group policy settings on your Active Directory server, and specifying which websites use this feature.
+Redirecting geo-location information from the client device to remote desktops or published applications requires enabling the geo-location redirection feature on the session host machine, configuring group policy settings on your Active Directory server, and specifying which websites use this feature.

+Location services must be enabled on both client devices and the session host.

 ## Windows location service